marco262/my_wiki/data/onednd/class/sorcerer.md

 ### Level 3: Sorcerer Subclass

-You gain a Sorcerer subclass of your choice.
-Subclasses are detailed after this class's description.
+You gain a Sorcerer subclass of your choice, listed at the end of this class description.

 A subclass is a specialization that grants you special features at certain Sorcerer levels.
 For the rest of your career, you gain each of your subclass's features that are of your Sorcerer level and lower.

 ### Level 4: Ability Score Improvement